 On the other hand, it is all about the product and type approvals.
 The objective here: ensuring the design of the vehicle architecture, risk assessment and implementation of adequate security controls.

 What is demanded by UN R155 is strongly based on the requirements of ISO/SAE 21434, which is why ISO/SAE 21434 helps in the creation of processes for the CSMS, as well as for ensuring type approval.

-It is important to note that UN R155 is mandatory for type approval in the 54 member countries.
-These 54 member countries are based on the 1958 agreement of the UNECE member states (see also here).
+It is important to know that UN R155 is binding for type approval in the now 64 member countries.
+These (initially 54 and since 2022) 64 member countries are based on the 1958 UNECE Member States Agreement (see also here).